 This is a comic directly from How to Talk so Kids Will Listen and Listen so Kids Will Talk.
 This perfectly explains what it means to grant a child their wishes in fantasy.

 Tools to Help Children Deal With Feelings

-If your child struggles with understanding and controlling their feelings you may want try using some additional tools to help them gain more emotional understanding and to teach coping techniques.
+If your child struggles with understanding and controlling their feelings there are tons of tools and resources to help them gain more emotional understanding and to teach coping techniques.